Paradigm4/scidbpy-aflgen/README.md

 a database of AFL function information.
 This database is in turn used to build the SciDBpy AFL binding

+## Note

+There are issues when running this package with SciDB 15.7 and onwards.
+The problems and work-arounds are noted in https://github.com/Paradigm4/scidbpy-aflgen/issues/1

 ## Usage

 * Obtain the SciDB source code